Asamoah Gyan vows to expose those who lied about him: "Prepare to face me"

 As his words gained traction online, fans flooded the comment sections with contrasting views.

 Some sympathised with the former striker, while others suggested he let sleeping dogs lie.
-Here’s how a few users reacted on X (formerly Twitter):
+Here’s how a few users reacted on X:

 @IamNanaQweku expressed doubt: